plantain-00/schema-based-json-editor/README.md

 + angular2 component
 + vuejs component
 + object and array filter
-+ array: move up, move down, delete all
++ array: move up, move down, delete all, or drag and drop?
++ fix bug when reorder array